Adolfo Pedernera: Early career

-As an adolescent, Pedernera displayed talent for football.
+As an adolescent, Pedernera displayed a talent for football.
 The first club he joined was Cruceros de la Plata, but he soon joined the professional Club Atlético Huracán.
 In 1933, he joined the Club Atlético River Plate.
 In 1935, at the age of 16, he debuted with this club.

 During his time at River Plate he was part of five Primera División winning squads in 1936, 1937, 1941, 1942 and 1945.

 With the Argentina national team he won the Copa America 1941 and 1946.

 The Second World War kept Pedernera away from the game as he could not participate in a World Cup, but afterwards, his career continued to progress.
 Still with the Club Atlético River Plate, he played with the likes of Ángel Labruna, José Manuel Moreno, Félix Loustau, and Juan Carlos Muñoz.
 He also collaborated with Hugo Reyes, Antonio El Maestrico Báez, Néstor Rossi, and Alfredo Di Stéfano who he would later be teammates with them for CD Los Millonarios in Colombia, but first, in 1947, he was offered a million pesos to play for Atlanta of Buenos Aires.

 Pedernera's time with Atlanta was short.
 After the club was relegated for the first time, he returned in 1948 to Huracán where he started his career.
 However, Carlos Aldabe, the trainer of Millonarios, visited Pedernera in Buenos Aires and convinced him to come to Bogotá, Colombia.
 There, Pedernera joined the Millonarios on 8 June 1949.
 He arrived in Bogotá on 10 June and was greeted at the Aeropuerto de Techo by 5,000 fans transported by 200 cars and 25 buses.